danwahl/danwahl.github.io/_posts/2022-05-14-schelling-out.md

 # Four factors

-We've already talked about weather, which is the ostensive reason for this (partial) move.
-But weather itself is not a sufficient criteria for evaluating destinations: I also want to participate in enjoyable activities, find (or import?) a like-minded community, and not pay through the nose for the opportunity.
+We've already talked about weather, which is the primary reason for this (partial) move.
+But weather itself is not a sufficient criterion for evaluating destinations: I also want to participate in enjoyable activities, find (or import?) a like-minded community, and not pay through the nose for the opportunity.

-And so, being an engineer, I went in search of some data that I could analyze, and eventually landed on the following four factors: (winter) weather, bike-ability, vegan-friendliness, and housing costs.
+And so, being an engineer, I went in search of some data that to analyze, and eventually landed on the following four factors: (winter) weather, bike-ability, vegan-friendliness, and housing costs.
 While these don't result in a perfect approximation of a location's desirability, they at least serve as a rough estimate, and may even reveal some hidden gems that would otherwise get lost in the shuffle.

 ## Winter weather